microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-overview.md

 ## Limited information returned for inaccessible member objects

 Container objects such as groups support members of various types, for example users and devices.
-When an application queries the membership of a container object, it receives a `200 OK` response and a collection of objects.
+When an application with the right privileges queries the membership of a container object, it receives a `200 OK` response and a collection of objects.
 However, if the app doesn't have the permissions to read a certain object type in the container, objects of that type are returned but with limited information, for example, only the object type and ID may be returned and other properties are indicated as `null`.
 Complete information is returned for the object types that the app has permissions to read.

 This principle is applied to all relationships that are of [directoryObject](/graph/api/resources/directoryobject) type.
 Examples include `/groups/{id}/members`, `/users/{id}/memberOf` or `me/ownedObjects`.